arve0/master/thesis_web.md

 ![Top of slide map TP-1.
 Ids are not incrementing systematically and need to be registered to correlate samples to respective patients.
 Ids are inside circles and hard to read with OCR.
 First part of id is same as `ID_deltaker` in patient database, second number is sample number.
 There should be three samples for each patient.](figures/slidemap_web.png) {#fig:slidemap}

-Slide maps, seen in figure \ref{fig:slidemap}, and patient database was given by St. Olavs.
+Slide maps, seen in [@fig:slidemap], and patient database was given by St. Olavs.
 As the slide maps contained circles, slide maps were filtered to remove all but text before it was read with OCR.
 The OCR text output was checked for errors programatically (id should be of correct format, id should increment, patients should be registered with correct slide in database column `TP_nr`, each patient should have three samples).
 OCR errors was fixed manually and other errors was recorded (see section [Slide map errors](#slidemaperrors) in the appendix).

 Every pasient id from the slide map was then saved to a stata database along with its slide number, row and column.
 Code listing \ref{code:correlate} show how the clinical data was correlated with samples.